Cost of Living in the United States

 A photo of a student working at their desk with an illustration of a US flag placed above it and another photo of the Statue of Liberty, and graphics of a house, shirt, and grocery bag placed around the Statue of Liberty.

-The United States is home to some of the most renowned colleges and universities in the world, making it an excellent choice for international students who are planning to study abroad.
+The United States (US) is home to some of the most renowned colleges and universities in the world, making it an excellent choice for international students.
 However, living in the US can come with a high cost of living.
-If your sights are set on studying abroad in the United States, you must have a solid plan to cover these costs.
-Today, we’re breaking down the cost of living in the United States to help you set a budget for your journey.
+If your sights are set on studying abroad in the US, you must have a solid plan to cover these costs.
+Today, we’re breaking down the cost of living to help you set a budget for your journey.

 Living Expenses